cube-js/cube/docs/Schema/Getting-Started-with-Cube.js-Schema.md

 ## 1. Creating a Cube

 In Cube.js, [cubes](cube) are used to organize entities and connections between entities.
-Usually one cube is created for each table in the database, such as `users`, `orders`, `products`, etc. In `sql` parameter of the cube we define a base table for this cube.
-In our case the base table is simply our `users` table.
+Usually one cube is created for each table in the database, such as `users`, `orders`, `products`, etc. In the `sql` parameter of the cube we define a base table for this cube.
+In our case, the base table is simply our `users` table.

 ```javascript
 cube(`Users`, {